 In today’s modern world, it has become a must for all businesses to have a responsive website design.
-We are already in November 2013.
+We are already in the year 2021.
 Potential customers are finding your business and interacting with you using their mobile phones, tablets, Android devices, laptops, and desktop computers.
 Whether your client-base is found online or in-store, more and more users have been and will continue to be visiting websites using their handheld devices nowadays.
 This is why it would be best to accommodate these users to avoid them having display issues when accessing your website, or possibly not even being able to view the website from their device at all.

 Have you recently viewed your website using a mobile phone or iPad?
 If you haven’t, then make sure to go ahead and have a look at your website using another device and see the outcome and most importantly, remember to take note of your experience.
 Was the website displayed properly without any errors or malfunctions?
 Were there a few or more display errors?
 Was it functioning properly?
 If your website is outdated and has not yet been programmed for mobile phones, tablets, or any other such device, then you may want to get started on making your website fully responsive today.